-Data maintained or organized in file formats is quite difficult traditionally.
-Now RDBMS is a new concept of all the research was done to make it overcome the defects of the traditional style of data management.
+Data maintained or organized in file formats is traditionally quite difficult.
+Now, RDBMS is a new concept of all the research that was done to make it overcome the defects of the traditional style of data management.
 RDBMS has the following characteristics:

 RDBMS is more realistic and its architecture is a basis of real-world entities.
 It uses the behavior and attributes too.

 RDBMS allows for maintaining relations among entities to form tables.
-So that user can understand the architecture of a database just by looking at the tables.
+This is so that the user can understand the architecture of a database just by looking at the tables.

-RDBMS allows for normalization database by splits a relation when any of its attributes is having redundancy in values.
+RDBMS allows normalization of databases by splits of relation when any of its attributes are having redundancy in values.

 Consistency is a state where every relation in a database remains consistent.
-There exist methods and techniques.
+There exist methods and techniques for this to happen.
 A DBMS can provide greater uniformity in comparison to earlier forms of data storing applications like file-processing systems.

-DBMS supports multi-user environment and allows them to access.
+DBMS supports a multi-user environment and allows them to access it.

 DBMS offers multiple views for users.
 This feature enables the users to have a concentrated view of the database according to their requirements.

-Entity-Relationship model is based on real-world entities and their relations between them, So pictorial representation of entities and relations are called ER Model.
-As ER diagram is pictorial so anyone who has knowledge of database can easily understand whole database structure quickly by just watching it.
+The Entity-Relationship model is based on real-world entities and their relations between them.
+So, pictorial representations of entities and relations are called ER Model.
+As ER diagram is pictorial, so anyone who has knowledge of databases can easily understand the whole database structure quickly by just watching it.